PranshuSrivastava/aboutcode/README.md

 - Unsubscribe: AboutCode+unsubscribe@groups.io
 - Group Owner: AboutCode+owner@groups.io

-If you want to get in touch with the team with issues other than documentation, head to the gitter channel [here](https://gitter.im/aboutcode-org/discuss).
+If you want to get in touch with the team for issues other than documentation, head over to the gitter channel [here](https://gitter.im/aboutcode-org/discuss).

 ### Projects

 Each AboutCode project has its own repository:

 - **[ScanCode Toolkit](https://github.com/nexB/scancode-toolkit)**: This is a set of code scanning tools to detect the origin and license of code and dependencies.
 ScanCode now uses a plug-in architecture to run a series of scan-related tools in one process flow.
-This is the most popular projects and is used by 100's of software teams. https://github.com/nexB/scancode-toolkit .
+This is the most popular projects and is used by 100s of software teams. https://github.com/nexB/scancode-toolkit .
 The lead maintainer is @pombredanne

 - **[Scancode Workbench](https://github.com/nexB/scancode-workbench)**
 (formerly AboutCode Manager) This is a desktop application (based on Electron) to review the results of a scan and document your conclusions about the origin and license of software components and packages. https://github.com/nexB/aboutcode-manager .
 The lead maintainer is @majurg